 She led efforts directed at young professionals to attract and retain talent for five years at the Columbus Chamber of Commerce.
 She was a point person for community issues related to young professionals and administrator for the Create Columbus Commission, in addition to managing the Chamber’s social media efforts.
 She also worked for the City of Columbus as an executive assistant to the director of technology and assistant to the Office of Mayor Michael B. Coleman.

 A Columbus native, Banks holds a B.S. in marketing and an M.S. in marketing and communication from Franklin University.
 She is a 2007 graduate of Leadership Columbus and a 2015 graduate of the Ohio Tourism Leadership Academy.
 Banks serves on the Board of Trustees for I Know I Can and has served on the Leadership Columbus Board of Trustees, City of Columbus Vehicle for Hire Board, as a member of the Columbus Police Department’s Diversity Recruiting Council and the KICKBUTTColumbus! planning committee.
 She also has been a mentor for Big Brothers Big Sisters and chaired the promotions committee as a board member of the Capital Crossroads Special Improvement District.
 In 2011 she was honored by the Young Professionals of Columbus with its Distinguished Citizen Award and was named among the 2010 class of Columbus Alive’s “People to Watch.”

 In her spare time, she enjoys expressing her creativity as a freelance make-up artist.
-Banks resides in Northwest Columbus with her partner Justin and their pug Jade.
+Banks resides in Northwest Columbus with her partner Justin and their dogs, Jade and Marshmallow.